Carniverous19/helium_analysis_tools/README.md

 Another summary table is provided after the list of all hotspots that were witnessed.
 This table shows the reward-units earned aggregated by compass heading.
-Its useful to determine what directions are providing the most rewards.
+It's useful to determine what directions are providing the most rewards.

 A sample table is shown below:

     Earnings by compass heading